CoderDojo/coderdojo.com/README.md

 ```
 ## Translations

+If you like to translate, please do so on [crowdin].
-Translations are pulled regularly from crowdin and commited in this repo.
+Translations are pulled regularly from [crowdin] and commited in this repo.
 Please be aware that locales other than en_US will be overwritten in production.

 ### Building